aws-solutions/qnabot-on-aws/README.md

 Enterprise search solution.**

-To enable this support for your Kendra indexes, use the Settings UI in the Designer and add your index to the ALT_SEARCH_KENDRA_INDEXS parameter.
+To enable this support for your Kendra indexes, use the Settings UI in the Designer and add your index to the ALT_SEARCH_KENDRA_INDEXES parameter.
 This parameter takes an array of strings and uses the form below.
 ```
 ["a672e3a2-nnnn-nnnn-nnnn-7b3abc81c313"]
 ```